maubanel/UE5-Hello-World/building-h-ii/README.md

 ##### `Step 6.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond:

 Now that we are done with the letter H lets submit all of your changes to **Perforce**.
 Select the **H** in the **Outlinder**, right click and select **Browse to Asset**.

-This should take you to the folder that you set up at the beginining to hold all the models you create.
-If there are extra ones delete them now.
-Lets right click on the mesh and select **Rename**.
-Call this mesh `SM_H`.
-If it prompts you to check out the file please do so.
-Move it to your **Static Mesh** folder and fix up redirectors again.

 Select **File | Save All**.
 Go to the bottom right and press the <kbd>Source Contro</kbd> button and select **Submit**.
 Enter a descriptive message then press the <kbd>Submit</kbd> button.
 You will receive a confimation of the changelist.